A nutter's campaign against lads mags has won the support of an influential group of MSPs.

 The Lose the Lads' Mags campaign by UK Feminista and Object is calling on high-street retailers to immediately withdraw lads' mags and papers featuring pornographic front covers from their stores.
 Each one of these stores is a workplace.

 Displaying these publications in workplaces, and/or requiring staff to handle them in the course of their jobs, may amount to sex discrimination and sexual harassment contrary to the Equality Act 2010.
 Similarly, exposing customers to these

 publications in the process of displaying them is capable of giving rise to breaches of the Equality Act.

 High-street retailers are exposing staff and, in some cases, customers to publications whose handling and display may breach equality legislation.
 Displaying lads' mags and pornographic papers in mainstream shops results in the involuntary

 exposure of staff and, in some cases, customers to pornographic images.

-to pornographic material at work.
+exposure to pornographic material at work.
 Such exposure is actionable where it violates the dignity of individual employees or customers, or creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
-We therefore call on such
+We therefore

 Tomorrow you are going to sit down and meet with Lose The Lads Mags who want you to stop selling lads magazines because they find them sexist, degrading and offensive.